Even though it boasts a great cast, stunning visual effects and a promising premise, A Monster Calls is too dark and a missed opportunity

 Written by Patrick Ness and based on his own children’s novel of the same name (from an original idea by Siobhan Dowd, who was too ill to write it at the time and died of breast cancer), A Monster Calls is centered on Conor O’Malley (Lewis MacDougall), a 13-year-old boy who is forced to face the fact that his mother (Felicity Jones) is dying when one day he receives an unexpected visit at precisely seven minutes past midnight (12:07).
 The visitor, a tree-like Monster voiced by Liam Neeson, claims that Conor summoned him and warns the boy that he will visit again to tell him three stories, after which Conor must tell him a fourth and that shall be the truth — the truth about what he hides from himself and what he is so afraid of when he dreams.

 At first, A Monster Calls gives a promising indication of its thematic ambitions, opening with a nightmare scene that shows a house collapsing onto a cemetery.
 The movie is full of symbolism reflecting what the characters are going through, like with the three stories the Monster tells Conor, although only the first works well enough.
-The narrative is also intelligent to introduce its elements without resorting to exposition: Conor wakes up in the morning, gets dressed to school, prepares his own breakfast, and puts clothes inside the washing machine.
-We see remedies in the kitchen cabinet, and when we hear his mother coughing and then finally find her prostrated in bed with a short hair, we understand.
+The narrative is also intelligent to introduce its elements without resorting to exposition: Conor wakes up in the morning, gets dressed for school, prepares his own breakfast, and puts clothes inside the washing machine.
+We see remedies in the kitchen cabinet, and when we hear his mother coughing and then finally find her prostrated in bed with short hair, we understand.

 Moments like that are perfect in their subtlety, and I personally love the recurrence of broken mirrors and glasses.
 This is not an easy film to take, and it doesn’t want to be.
 It doesn’t try to explain pain and anger, and I deeply admire how it understands the complexity of human feelings.
 But while the first story told by the Monster (involving a good prince and an evil queen) does reflect how Conor feels about his grandmother (to a certain extent, that is), the other two are more confusing than telling.
 Stories may be “wild animals,” as the Monster says, but there is a limit between metaphorical and half-baked, and so even the one about an intolerant parson who loses his faith, for instance, is more frustrating than insightful.